 Graduates of blacksmith programs at Ontario colleges could end up working in shops and art studios or with architects, private suppliers, metal fabricators and other industrial organizations.

 As with most trades, wages reflect your experience level.
 The average starting salary for blacksmiths is around $30,000.
 This may be

 Blacksmith programs can also be used as preparation for apprenticeships in other fields, such as metal fabrication and welding.
-If you want to start an apprenticeship, you must register with the Ministry of Advanced Education and Skills Development.
+If you want to start an apprenticeship, you must register with the Ministry of Colleges and Universities.